BOOKSFASHIONHOME DECOR

 Instructions

-1. After seasoning your beef generously with salt and pepper, turn your stove on medium-high heat and add the oil.
-Once the oil has warmed up (it will be more liquid in texture) add your beef.
+• Turn your stove on medium-high heat and add the oil to a pot.
+Once the oil has warmed up (it will be more viscous in texture) add the beef.

-2. Sear the meat well on both sides, making sure there’s room for each piece to lay flat.
-Cook beef in multiple batches if needed.
+• Sear the meat well on both sides, making sure there’s room for each piece to lay flat.
+Do not crowd; cook beef in multiple batches if needed.
 Once beef is seared well, set aside on a plate for later.

-5. Add your beer or wine (if desired) and your beef stock.
-Use your stirring spoon to scrape up all the delicious little bits from the bottom of the pan.
+• Add beer or wine (if desired) and the beef stock.
+Use a wooden spoon to scrape up all the delicious little bits from the bottom of the pan.

-6. Add your cooked beef, potatoes, bay leaf, thyme sprigs, and some more salt and pepper.
+• Add the cooked beef, potatoes, bay leaf, thyme sprigs, and some more salt and pepper.
 Bring the mixture to a boil.
-Boil for 5 minutes.
-Reduce the heat to low and simmer for at least 1 1/2 hours (more if you like a denser stew).
+Boil for 10 minutes.
+Reduce the heat to low and simmer for at least 1 ½ hours (more if you like a denser stew).

 Did you make this?
 Drop your feedback!